The U.S. is Proposing New Rules for Airline Passengers When Flights Are Delayed or Canceled

 Under these new rules, airlines would be required to compensate air travelers and cover their meals and hotel rooms if the flight is canceled or delayed for a reason under the airline’s control.
 These reasons may include mechanical issues, lack of a crew, or other scheduling problems.

-Officials at the Department of Transportation said that there’s no precise date yet for when the regulations will be put into effect, but airlines should begin to prepare for the change.
+Officials at the Department of Transportation said there’s no precise date yet for when the regulations will be put into effect, but airlines should begin to prepare for the change.
 Under these new rules, airlines will need more ways to give travelers compensation for canceled flights, including providing hotels, meals, transportation, or even rebooking with another airline — all while continuing to manage their costs and keep crews happy.

 How TA Connections can help